ddlBoJack/emotion2vec/README.md

 </div>

 # News
+- [Oct.
+2024] 🔧 We update the usage in the FunASR interface with source selection. "ms" or "modelscope" for China mainland users; "hf" or "huggingface" for other overseas users. **We recommend using FunASR interface for a smooth landing.**
 - [Jun.
 2024] 🔧 We fix a bug in emotion2vec+.
 Please re-pull the latest code.
 - [May.
 2024] 🔥 Speech emotion recognition foundation model: **emotion2vec+**, with 9-class emotions has been released on [Model Scope](https://modelscope.cn/models/iic/emotion2vec_plus_large/summary) and [Hugging Face](https://huggingface.co/emotion2vec).
 Check out a series of emotion2vec+ (seed, base, large) models for SER with high performance **(We recommend this release instead of the Jan.
 2024 release)**.
 - [Jan.
 2024] 9-class emotion recognition model with iterative fine-tuning from emotion2vec has been released in [modelscope](https://www.modelscope.cn/models/iic/emotion2vec_base_finetuned/summary) and [FunASR](https://github.com/alibaba-damo-academy/FunASR/tree/main/examples/industrial_data_pretraining/emotion2vec).